How come the Moon isn't invisible during a total lunar eclipse? And what is the Danjon scale? [Answer]

 Although eclipses in the same Saros family share similar characteristics and adjacent Saros members (e.g. Eclipses A and B where B occurs 6585.3 days after A) often resemble one another, there are still some differences that make accurate prediction in terms of eclipse visibility impossible without further calculations:

 Adjacent Saros members are separated by 6585.3 days.
-This means that an extra 8 hours will need to pass and thus the Earth will have rotated for another 120 degrees.
+This means that an extra 8 hours will need to pass and thus the Earth will have rotated another 120 degrees.
 This causes the next eclipse to be visible about 120 degrees longitude to the west, and places that enjoyed totality/annularity in the previous visit will almost always lie outside the track in the next eclipse in the series.
-For this reason, eclipses that are separated 3 Saroses apart (i.e. 19756 days or 54 years and 34 days) will be visible in approximately the same longitude.
+For this reason, eclipses that are 3 Saroses apart (i.e. 19756 days or 54 years and 34 days) will be visible in approximately the same longitude.
 However this still does not guarantee eclipse visibility due to the factors to be mentioned below.

 The fact that the Saros cycle lasts 18 years and 11 days means that the next eclipse will occur later in the year.
 This will make the relative sizes of the Sun and the Moon different and that the track will be shifted north or south depending on which node the Moon is passing at the time of eclipse.
 For example, if an eclipse occurs on 1st September, the eclipse after one Saros will be on 12th September, and the Sun will be a little bit closer to us (perihelion occurs in January and aphelion in July).
 There is a chance that the Moon cannot cover this "larger" Sun and the Saros may cease creating total eclipses.

-Moreover, this common multiple relationship is only approximate - 223 lunations and 242 (ascending) node passages do not consume the same number of days.
+Moreover, this common multiple relationship is only approximate - 223 lunations and 242 (ascending) node passages do not take the same number of days.
 Thus after one Saros cycle the Moon is not at the same position with respect to the nodes.
 The result is that each Saros will progress from (non-central) partial eclipses to central eclipses, then to partial eclipses again until the Moon is off a node by so much that eclipses cease to occur (i.e. the Saros ends).
 This whole process takes about 1300 years, and a Saros series has about 72 members.
 [Back to top]

 Four of the 71 solar eclipses in Saros 136.
 Note that Hong Kong got pretty decent partial eclipses in both 1955 and 2009 - a separation of 3 Saros cycles (The actual date separation is 54 years 32 days because of extra leap years during that period).